• Skip to main content

 How to thicken mango chutney?

-If after cooling you feeling that your mango chutney is not thick enough then you can transfer it back to the pot and simmer until it is thickened.
-Remember Chutney thickens as it cools.
-Another thing you may do is to add less vinegar as it is the only liquid that goes in chutney.
+If after cooling you feel that your mango chutney is not thick enough then you can transfer it back to the pot and simmer until it is thickened.

-Can you freeze?
+Can you freeze mango chutney?

-Yes, you can freeze mango chutney for up to 12 months and it should defrost into pretty much of its original condition.
-Another way to store Mongo chutney for long is canning hot chutney in sterilized airtight jars.
+Yes, you can freeze mango chutney for up to 12 months and it should defrost into pretty much its original condition.
+Another way to store Mongo chutney for a long is canning hot chutney in sterilized airtight jars.

 How to store mango chutney in the fridge?